standard-procedure/plumbing/README.md

 [Observers](https://ruby-doc.org/3.3.0/stdlibs/observer/Observable.html) in Ruby are a pattern where objects (observers) register their interest in another object (the observable).
 This pattern is common throughout programming languages (event listeners in Javascript, the dependency protocol in [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk)).

 [Plumbing::Pipe](lib/plumbing/pipe.rb) makes observers "composable".
 Instead of simply registering for notifications from the observable, we observe a stream of notifications, which could be produced by multiple observables, all being sent through the same pipe.
-We can then chain observers together, composing a "pipeline" of operations from a single source of events.
+We can then chain observers and observables together, filtering and routing events to different places as required.

+By default, pipes work synchronously, using a [Plumbing::EventDispatcher](lib/plumbing/event_dispatcher.rb) but if asynchronous events are needed, that can be swapped out for a [fiber-based implementation](lib/plumbing/event_dispatcher/fiber.rb).
+(Threads and/or Ractor-based implementations will probably be coming soon).

 ### Usage